Tweed Heads South levee and drainage study

 2005 flooding, Greenway Drive, Tweed Heads South

-Thank you for your input.
+Thank you for your input to the initial survey.
 Submissions closed on Sunday 6 August 2023.
 We're now developing a new, detailed flood model of the river and stormwater drainage system across Tweed Heads South and Banora Point.
 Once the model is developed it will be calibrated against historic flood information which includes flood marks surveyed by Council as well as the survey responses you provided.
+Further community consultation will be conducted at appropriate stages of the project

 New South Wales Government and Catchment Simulation Solutions logosTweed Shire Council, with support from the Department of Planning and Environment (DPE), has engaged flood specialists Catchment Simulation Solutions to prepare a detailed levee and drainage study for Tweed Heads South and Banora Point.